-Specifically, the College offered the following primary prevention and awareness programs for all incoming students in 2021:
+Specifically, the College offered the following primary prevention and awareness programs for all incoming students in 2022: (DoV means Domestic Violence, DaV means Dating Violence, SA means Sexual Assault and S means Stalking)

 Name of Program Date Held Location Held Which Prohibited Behavior Covered?
 'Not Anymore' online training module is part of curriculum for College and Beyond student success course, required of new students Ongoing Online DoV, DaV, SA, S. Also covered bystander intervention techniques, and alcohol's role in increasing risk of being a perpetrator or victim of sexual misconduct.
-Brochure 'Gender- based and Sexual Misconduct: Definitions, resources and reporting options' given to new students in College and Beyond course.
+Policy 1080 - Prohibition against harassment or discrimination: Definitions, resources and reporting options' given to new students in College and Beyond course.
 Ongoing Online DoV, DaV, SA, S. Also has information on bystander intervention.
 Brochure 'Respect and Responsibility: Student Code of Conduct" distributed to new students in College and Beyond course; includes definitions of sexual misconduct.
 Ongoing Online In the classroom DoV, DaV, SA, S

-^{}DoV means Domestic Violence, DaV means Dating Violence, SA means Sexual Assault and S means Stalking
+The College offered the following primary prevention and awareness programs for all new employees in 2022: (DoV means Domestic Violence, DaV means Dating Violence, SA means Sexual Assault and S means Stalking.)